Merrill Heatter: Background

-In 1960, Heatter met Bob Quigley.
+In the 1950s, Heatter met Bob Quigley, while working on the show On Your Account.
 Quigley was a former writer for comedian and pianist Victor Borge.
-Shortly after the two met, they decided to form Heatter-Quigley Productions specifically to produce game shows.
+Quigley had met Kenny Williams, as Quigley was a producer for the television show County Fair.
+Shortly after the two met, in 1959 they decided to form Heatter-Quigley Productions specifically to produce game shows.

 Quiz show scandals and early game shows

 The first game show the two created was entitled Video Village.
 The series premiered on CBS on July 1, 1960.
 Video Village was one of the first new game shows produced after the infamous quiz show scandals.
 The quiz show scandals were a series of revelations that contestants of several popular television quiz shows were secretly given assistance by the show's producers to arrange the outcome of a supposedly fair competition which took place between 1956 and 1958.

 The scandals first arose in 1956.
 That year, the Jack Barry-hosted game show Twenty One featured a contestant, Herb Stempel, coached by producer Dan Enright to allow his opponent to win the game.
 The matter was brought into focus in 1958 when Enright was revealed to have rigged the show; this revelation caused networks to cancel their entire lineups of quiz shows.

 The quiz shows scandals came to an end in 1958 after three popular game shows were cancelled.
 Those game shows were Twenty One on October 16, The $64,000 Question on November 2 and Dotto on August 15.
 They were the most publicized of all the shows involved in the scandals.

 Heatter and Quigley took the chance and aired Video Village with Jack Narz as the original host (Narz also served as the host of Dotto during the scandals).
 Narz was replaced by future Let's Make a Deal host Monty Hall in September 1960.
 The series was well known for its gigantic life-sized game board which was the set of the show.
 The series ended its run in 1962.
+During the success, the duo entered into a partnership with television producer Four Star Television to produce television programs before they broke up in 1966 amidst the death of company founder Dick Powell.

 Heatter and Quigley created and produced several unsuccessful game shows before their breakthrough hit Hollywood Squares premiered.
 Some of those shows included People Will Talk, which ran for six months on NBC in 1963, Shenanigans, which ran on ABC for one season, and PDQ, which ran in syndication for three seasons.